3 Steps to Better Cascade Corporate Strategy

 1. Don’t Assume Top-down “Telling” is the Way to Go

 While the executive leadership team is responsible for setting the overall direction, don’t make the mistake of telling everyone WHAT to do and HOW to do it.
-That approach typically only works in highly structured, traditional, and hierarchical organizations.
+That approach typically only works in highly structured, formal, and hierarchical organizations.

+In flatter organizations, you need the active involvement, input, and buy-in from all key stakeholders for the overall strategy to be consistently executed across the company.
 Be clear on the parts of the strategy that are mandated, guided, or autonomous at the overall, department, team, and individual levels so people know where they are empowered to make it their own.

 2. Execute from the Bottom-up

-Leaders should give managers the opportunity and authority to develop meaningful and relevant goals as long as they align with the overall priorities of the business.
+Though you may build your strategy in a small group of cross-functional leaders, it is often best to execute a strategy from the bottom up.
+Leaders should give managers the opportunity and authority to challenge the strategic assumptions and to develop meaningful and relevant goals as long as they align with the overall priorities of the business.
 Managers should include their team members in figuring out how to best implement the strategy.

 Each department can take the strategy and decide how to align and accomplish it in their own unique ways.
 As a rule of thumb, be prepared to spend twice as much time cascading your strategy for each level away from the executive team.
+For example, if you spent one month prepping and two days creating your corporate strategy with your executive team, be prepared to spend two months prepping and four days with your direct reports to get the required level of alignment, conviction, and commitment.

 3. Monitor and Measure Progress for Accountability